CuriousCI/software-engineering/software-engineering.typ

   ]
 )

-#page(outline(indent: auto))
+#page(outline(indent: auto, depth: 3))

 = Software models

 *Software projects* require *design choices* that often can't be driven by experience or reasoning alone.
 That's why a *model* of the project is needed to compare different solutions.
-In this course, to describe software systems, we use *discrete time Markov chains*.
+In this course *Markov decision processes* are used to describe software systems.

 == The "Amazon Prime Video" article